Macro Probe Lens Comparison: AstrHori 28mm vs Laowa 24mm

 If you truly want to enter the magnified world of macro photography, you’ve probably been told you need a dedicated macro lens.
 But these specialist lenses can cost a fair bit, and if macro photography is something you do just for the enjoyment, you probably don’t want to be paying hundreds of dollars for a lens you’ll only use occasionally.
 The good news is that there is a cheaper alternative: extension tubes.

 Low cost monthly subscriptions offer the perfect opportunity to learn new skills, update or create a website or organise your work, without putting too much strain on your finances.
-Here’s a list of useful software for photographers you may find useful during this time, including photo editing software, website hosts, marketing tools, general admin and others.
+Here’s a list of useful software for photographers you may find useful, including photo editing software, website hosts, marketing tools, general admin and others.

 I hear a lot of negativity from photographers claiming not to have enough equipment to get good results.
 This is particularly relevant to product photography, but it is not necessarily true.
 With the right knowledge, you can get top-end, professional-quality results using just one light.
 Yes, you might be able to get even better results with two, three, or even four lights, but what you have to understand, and what I repeatedly find myself having to explain, is that it’s not about what equipment you have, but rather how you use that equipment.